luprader/BscThesis_Biology_uibk/notebook.md

 There could probably be more tests to really get the sensitivity (true positive rate) to max, since the tests have only been conducted on a visual basis.

 For niche overlap, a test will be done, comparing the results using Schoener's D to using Warren's I, maybe giving a better result for overlap, since I is closer to the stability measure from `ecospat.niche.dyn.index`, showing the true overlap of current year presences with the prior year for example.

+### 20/12/2023
+Niche overlap was switched back to Schoener's D since it is consistent with the proposed `ecospat` workflow in the paper.
+The three niche dynamic indices were also added for the yearly calculations, but are not used in analysis for now.
+Niche comparison for each year in Europe was shifted to compare each year to the native niche, which gives a more stable base for interpretation of the overlap and especially the dynamic indices.
+Also, code was implemented to create an animated gif from all year niche plots.

+### 22/12/2023
+A plot was made visualizing the niche dynamic index development for all three indices.
+To be able to really compare correlation, regression analysis might also be a valid method.
+An implementation might be tried in the following days.